 - You will not be able to bring in your car until cleared to do so by staff. .

-- Babcock street exhibitors: please try to keep the road clear for exiting cars by parking as far inside your booth space as possible
+- You may park for load-out in the parking lot or along Babcock St. Please try to keep the road clear for exiting cars by parking as far inside your booth space as possible

 We ask that all artists represented at local galleries keep their pricing consistent with retail prices in those locations.
 In addition, we insist that all “seconds” be marked as such.